 You can run the below Azure PowerShell command to connect to Azure with an Azure account.

-After executing the above PowerShell command, you need to provide the Microsoft account or organizational ID credentials as shown below.
+After executing the PowerShell command, you must provide the Microsoft account or organizational ID credentials as shown below.

 See the same output below